Loss of Cyrus brings fond memories - The Tribune

 The word spread quickly that young 49-year-old J.D.
 Cyrus had died of an apparent heart attack.

-Immediately there was an outpouring showing of sympathy for the family, especially his mother Sharon Wylie Bator, his father Dave Cyrus and brother Josh Bator.
+Immediately there was an outpouring showing of sympathy for the family, especially his mother Sharon Wylie Price, his father Dave Cyrus and brother Josh Bator.

 The Ironton community and more so the Fighting Tigers’ football family had lost a former great player.
 J.D. was one of the best linemen to play at Ironton and formed a formidable tandem along with J.D.
 Coffman as they lined up at guard and tackle for the 1989 Division 3 state championship team.